agrc/metadata-asset-tracking-tool/metadata/recreation/ski_area_resort_locations.md

 ### How was the dataset created?

 UGRC created this dataset by digitizing points on top of high resolution aerial photography.
+Points were placed on or near the main parking structure for the ski resort area.
 The data are maintained by UGRC and are updated as needed.

 ### How reliable and accurate is the dataset?